 Modes of Travel Available for Reaching Spiti

 If you’re young, riding a bike isn’t much of a problem.
-However, if you’re old or having a heart ailment, then traveling by cab or bus will be better.
+However, if you’re old or have a heart ailment, then traveling by cab or bus will be better.

 My point is that you make an informed decision and only then proceed with the journey.
 Spiti isn’t an easy destination to reach.
 Hence, thinking clearly is important before choosing the correct mode of transport.